 Alternative Energy Technology (M.S.)

 The Master of Science program is open to students with a bachelor's degree in engineering, and in other mathematics-based sciences in exceptional cases.
 Admission to this program is contingent upon admission to the Graduate School.
 Grade Point Average for regular admission to M.S.
 Degree Program is 3.0 or above.
-Qualified admission (2.50-3.0) is possible if applicant has significant professional experience.
+Qualified admission is possible for applicants with a grade point average of 2.5 - 3.0 if the applicant has significant professional experience.
 No other specific admission requirements are needed, however, letters of recommendation, statement of objectives, and Graduate Record Examination (GRE) scores are encouraged to aid the admission evaluation process.

 This Master of Science degree is offered under the following options: